The Daily Garden

 Wax beans (Kate Russell)

-My three most pest-free plants have been almonds, apples, and bush beans.
-My three most pest-prone plants have been Swiss chard, tomatoes, and pole beans, always with aphids.
-Which three plants cause you the most trouble, pest-wise?
-Which three need the least amount of help battling pests?
-Let us know in the comments.
+The three plants I have found to be naturally pest-free have been almonds, apples, and bush beans.
+My three worst pest-prone plants have been Swiss chard, tomatoes, and pole beans, always with aphids.

 Linda King